guardian/frontend/docs/99-archives/crepes.md

 ### The cooking

-You'll need a pan, or ideally a [crêpiere](http://www.amazon.co.uk/VonShef-Professional-Quality-Electric-Spreader/dp/B00AMJ2IJK/ref=sr_1_1?s=kitchen&ie=UTF8&qid=1409134365&sr=1-1&keywords=Krampouz)
+You’ll need a pan, or ideally a [crêpiere](http://www.amazon.co.uk/VonShef-Professional-Quality-Electric-Spreader/dp/B00AMJ2IJK/ref=sr_1_1?s=kitchen&ie=UTF8&qid=1409134365&sr=1-1&keywords=Krampouz)

 Spread batter on the crêpiere, wait a few seconds, flip, wait, flip back again, paint the crêpe with butter, fold.

-Don't eat the first crêpe (in Britanny we say: "the first one goes to the dog").
+Don't eat the first crêpe (in Britanny we say: “the first one goes to the dog”).

 Taste the second crêpe and decide to add sugar if it's not sweet enough, or milk if the crêpe seems too thick.